loftwah/devops-refresher/aws-labs/11-parameter-store.md

 ```

 Ensure the service account used by the pod has IRSA permissions to read the above SSM path and Secrets ARNs.

+EKS (Option A — External Secrets Operator):

+- Define a `ClusterSecretStore` or `SecretStore` for AWS and grant IRSA to the ESO controller ServiceAccount.
+Then create an `ExternalSecret` to sync SSM/Secrets Manager into a Kubernetes Secret.
+The app uses `envFrom` that Secret.
+In this pattern, the app ServiceAccount does not need AWS permissions.

 ## Inputs/Outputs